Repost from 2015. Edited, rewritten, and corrected.

 - Not now

 Several years ago, I sat down and carefully considered all the prayers I had prayed.
-There were some big prayers I prayed asking God to deliver people, save people, keep them from dying, restore marriages, elect certain people to office, end abortion, etc. I prayed for my personal needs, financial needs, physical needs, and the needs of my wife and children.
+There were some big prayers I prayed asking God to deliver people, save people, keep them from dying, restore marriages, elect certain people to office, end abortion, etc. I prayed for my personal needs, financial needs, physical needs, and the needs of my wife, children, and extended family.
 I prayed for the church I pastored.
 I prayed it would grow and that we would see many souls saved.
 I prayed God would send us new members, people with a servant’s heart, ready and willing to get busy for God.

 Did God answer my prayers?
 How could I know?
-Since God could say yes, no, or not now to every prayer I prayed or get me to modify my request so my will lined up with his, how could I ever know if God ever, actually, one time, answered a prayer of mine?
+Since God could say yes, no, or not now to every prayer I prayed or get me to modify my request, so my will lined up with his, how could I ever know if God ever, actually, one time, answered a prayer of mine?

 Christians tend to think that proof of God answering prayer occurs when something they perceive as good happens to them.
 They get sick and they pray that God will make them well, and sure enough they recover.
-God healed them.
+Thus, God healed them.
 Money is tight and they ask God to get their employer to give them a raise, and sure enough they get a raise.
-God gave them a raise.
+It’s God that gave them a raise.
 Since God is good all the time, when good things happen it is God’s doing.

 What about when bad things happen?
 Is God behind the bad things that happen, as in the case of Job?
-Shouldn’t God get credit for everything that happens to the Christian?
+Shouldn’t God get credit for everything that happens to Christians?
 Since God is sovereign and in control of the universe, shouldn’t the placard on God’s desk say, The buck stops here?
 This is a thorny, troublesome issue for Christians.
 They don’t like blaming God for the bad things of life so they come up with different ways to excuse God:

 - The Romans 8:28 excuse And we know that all things work together for good to them that love God, to them who are the called according to his purpose.